vladyslav-pauk/grad-stats/scraper/README.md

 ## Overview

-This module automates the extraction and processing of PhD student information from university websites.
+This module automates the extraction and processing of graduate student information from university websites.
 It utilizes a combination of web scraping techniques and GPT-generated code to ensure accuracy and efficiency.

 ## Features

-- **Automated Data Extraction:** Extracts PhD student names and related data from program pages.
+- **Automated Data Extraction:** Extracts graduate student names and related data from program pages.
 - **Data Validation:** Ensures the extracted data is accurate and complete.
 - **GPT Integration:** Generates and updates scraping functions using GPT.
 - **Comprehensive Logging:** Logs all operations and errors for easy debugging and auditing.